Excerpt From - Scars of the Past

 “Dadgummit!
 Don’t you watch where you’re going, Mister?”

 The strawberry-blonde appeared flustered.
-Reid calmly regarded her judging stare with a scrutinizing look of his own.
-Corkscrew curls, which had escaped the clasp at the back of her neck, hung loosely around her flushed face.
+Reid calmly regarded her judging stare with scrutinizing look of his own.
+Corkscrew curls hung to her shoulders and loosely framed her flushed face.
 A shapely figure inside jeans, long-sleeve Mossy Oak shirt, and matching rain boots.
 That get-up was most likely to blame for the flush, but hot damn, it looked good on her.

 “You saw me coming through that door!”
 Keira flung her arms up in visible frustration.
 “Unless you’re not only rude but vision-impaired, too?”

 Was she for real?
 Stunned, Reid slid his military-style shades on top of his head.
 “Excuse me?”
 Steel on narrow eyes sliced through the somewhat disheveled woman.
 He’d been accused of many things, and rightfully so, but being rude to a lady wasn’t one of them.
 His mother would have his hide.
 Letting his cool gaze travel from unruly curls to Mossy Oak rain boots, she didn’t appear much of a lady.
 And dropped that thought immediately.

 “You could have stepped aside.
 But okay… you made your point,” Keira burst out.

 “I beg your pardon?”
 Reid’s tone didn’t hide the rising temper.
 Keira bent to pick up the heavy sack, but Reid beat her to it.
 “Allow me to apologize for your mistake and carry this to your car,” he offered, lifting the bag effortlessly in one swift motion.